shubhambharti89/BulkPushObjectsFMC/README.md

 ### Port Objects Bulk Push

+This API workflow can push all three types of port objects in bulk to the FMC:

+ - TCP/UDP Port objects

+ - ICMPv4 Objects - Please make sure the ICMP type and code have bee validated.

+ - ICMPv6 Objects - Please make sure the ICMP type and code have bee validated.

 This workflow requires CSV File as an input - Sample CSV file is provided in this folder itself.
 Fill the CSV file with required input and run the "port-bulkpush.py"